Alu Matar-Potato & Peas Curry Without Onions (Onion Free)

 According to Ayurveda, Satvik foods are the fresh, healthy, non-stimulating foods, good for health.
-Rajasik foods are tasty, spicy, starchy, stimulating food, poor in nutrients, deficient in fiber.
+Rajasik foods are tasty, spicy, starchy, stimulating food, poor in nutrients, deficient in fibre.
 Tamasik are stale or preserved, not fresh foods, irritating foods, may result in unhealthy mind and body.

 500 gm. potatoes (2 cups)

 200 gm. or 1 cup frozen or shelled peas*

 For the gravy:

 3 tbsp. oil or ghee

 1 1/2 tsp. cumin seeds

 1/2 inch piece of ginger, peeled and grated (optional, but gives nicer flavour)